bow-fujita/exprest4/README.md

 ### `route(app[, opts]) -> Promise`

-`exprest` routes controller modules for `app` which must be an Express instance.
+Routes controller modules for `app` which must be an Express instance.

 `opts` is an object which may have the following properties: